-Expenditures covered by this account: There are more restrictions concerning the expenditure of funds in an instructional account than there are concerning the use of funds in an agency account.
-The instructional funds are to be used to pay faculty and staff salaries and benefits.
-In addition, expenses such as housing, meals, transportation, medical insurance, communications, classroom rentals, computer support, and services required to administer the program are paid from this account.
-If the revenue in this account is not adequate to cover all instructional expenses, these expenses can be covered by the agency account only if funds are first transferred from the agency account to the instructional account.
+Expenditures covered by this account: There are restrictions concerning the expenditure of funds from the instructional account that differ from the DSS account.
+The instructional funds are to be used to pay faculty and staff salaries and fringe benefits.
+In addition, instructional expenses such as faculty/staff housing, meals, transportation, medical insurance, communications, classroom rentals, computer support, and services required to administer the program are paid from this account.
+If the revenue in this account is not adequate to cover all instructional expenses, faculty/staff travel expenses can be covered by the DSS.